 Title Insurance – What is it?

-Why Do a Buyer and a Lender Need Title Insurance?
+Why Does the Buyer and a Lender Need Title Insurance?

-When you buy a couch, a television set, or a computer, you have no need to know whether the former owner is married, single, or divorced.
+You have no need to know whether the former owner is married, single, or divorced.
 You are not interested in whether taxes have been paid or if there are lawsuits or judgments against the former owner.
-But when you buy real estate, all of those things are vital to know--and many other things, too.
+But when you buy real estate, all of those things are vital to know–and many other things, too.
 A buyer and a lender must have a complete investigation made on every point or you may discover that the property you bought and paid for is not actually yours at all!

 In every real estate transfer the matter of title examination invariably arises, and that is usually followed by a question as to the need/nature of title insurance.
 Admittedly, the ordinary consumer/home purchaser often questions whether title insurance is really necessary when an examination of the title has been completed by an accomplished title examiner or real estate attorney, especially if the examination of available title records shows no adverse information which might raise questions as to the marketability of the title.